 - Administering medications.

 - Nail clipping.

 - Weight checks.

-Nurse clinics are available at the Welwyn Garden City hospital.
+Nurse clinics are available at the Welwyn Garden City.
 Please call 01707 331963 to make an appointment.

 Nurse clinics include: